 Kills your character, adding another player’s name will apply the command to them.

 Allows you to choose the weather or your world.
-Options include:
+Options include: rain, thunder and snow.

 Changes the gamemode to Creative mode, which allows player flight, unlimited resources and stops mobs attacking you.

 Changes the gamemode to Survival mode, which means mobs will attack you and you’ll have to gather all resources the old-fashioned way.

 Sets the time to day.
 Replace “1000” with “0” for dawn, “6000” for midday, “12000” for dusk and “18000” for night.